Not many of us pay attention to how we write.

 The colors provided aren’t shy of any variety.
 There are 12 main colors to pick from a wide gamut.

-Stix are also very safe to be around children.
-They are non toxic and extremely washable.
+Stix is also very safe to be around children.
+They are nontoxic and extremely washable.

-As we tried our hands at different art forms like calligraphy and hand lettering, to name a few, we’re impressed by the versatility of this product.
+As we tried our hands at different art forms like calligraphy and hand lettering, to name a few, we were impressed by the versatility of this product.

 One issue we had, was the ‘build and color’ part.
 Although unique to try, the individual pieces make it easier to lose.

 - THE PAINTS IN THE BRUSH: Features 40 Paint Brush...